flipperdevices/flipperzero-firmware/README.md

 ## What?

-The app allows you to turn your Flipper into a USB or Bluetooth air mouse...
+The app allows you to turn your Flipper into a USB or Bluetooth air mouse (you do need an extra module, see the Hardware section below)...

 Using it is really simple:
  * Connect the Flipper via a USB cable and pick `USB`, or pick `Bluetooth` and pair it with your PC;